• Disease Overview

 Causes

 The SCAD enzyme is involved in the breakdown of complex fatty acids into more simple substances.
-This takes place in the cell’s mitochondria, small, well-defined bodies found in all cells in which energy is generated from the breakdown of complex substances into simpler ones (mitochondrial oxidation).
+This takes place in the mitochondria, the small, well-defined bodies found in all cells in which energy is generated from the breakdown of complex substances into simpler ones (mitochondrial oxidation).
 Because this enzyme occurs at the very end of the fatty acid oxidation pathway, the compounds that accumulate can be utilized by other enzymes, preventing clinical symptoms from occurring.

-Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
-If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
-The chance for a child to receive working genes from both parents is 25%.
+SCADD follows autosomal recessive inheritance.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 • < Previous section